3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Introduction

 Carroll and Singh based their reconstruction of space on the results obtained by Cotler {\etal} \cite{CotlerEtAl2019LocalityFromSpectrum} regarding the uniqueness of factorization of the Hilbert space, so that the interaction encoded in the Hamiltonian is ``local'' in a certain sense.
 The result obtained by Cotler {\etal} states in fact that such a factorization is ``almost always'' unique (\cite{CotlerEtAl2019LocalityFromSpectrum}, p.
 1267).
 We will see that these emerging structures, if physically relevant, are not unique.

-In this article we will give general proofs that, whenever the Hamiltonian leads to a tensor product decomposition of the Hilbert space, a $3$D-space structure, or a preferred generalized basis, it leads to infinitely many physically distinct structures of the exact same type.
-For simplicity we focus on $3$D physical spaces, but the proofs in this article apply to any number of dimensions.
+In this article we will give general proofs that, whenever the Hamiltonian leads to a tensor product decomposition of the Hilbert space, a $3$D-space structure, or a preferred generalized basis, it leads to many physically distinct structures of the exact same type, where by ``physically distinct'' it is understood that they exhibit physical differences.
+In the discussion of recovering space, for simplicity, we will focus on $3$D physical spaces, but the proofs in this article apply to any number of dimensions.

-In Sec. \sref{s:proof-NRQM-space} we show that there are infinitely many physically distinct choices of the $3$D-space in nonrelativistic QM.
-This case is used to illustrate the main idea of the proof, which will be given in full generality in Sec. \sref{s:proof-TS}.
-The main theorem shows that, if a candidate preferred structure is physically relevant, that is, if it is able to distinguish physically distinct states, then there are more (in fact, infinitely many) physically distinct such structures.
-The idea of the proof is very simple (Fig. \ref{sketch-proof.pdf}).